 Some people found that wrapping your air pump around a towel, or sponge does bring down the noise.
 However, it may affect your device’ life duration.
 But since air pump is not expensive, you can replace them after some time.

-This guy also omes with a solution by dismantling the device and fill all spaces with silicone, hot-melt glue to get it running more silently.
+This guy also comes with a solution by dismantling the device and filling all spaces with silicone, hot-melt glue to get it running more silently.

 Have you been searching for a great hydroponic air pump for your indoor garden?
 I hope all these products chosen have helped you get the hassle off your mind.